I published this on Sept 11, 2006. It’s still my strongest memory, and biggest regret.

 But, besides my sensory memory, I don’t remember anything about the hours between the collapse of the first building and the time I was brought to a hospital in New Jersey.

-At the end of the day, I had a woman’s slip, and no idea how I got it.
+At the end of the day, I had a woman’s slip in my backpack – and no idea how I got it.

 I was sick with pneumonia and mercury poisoning, and still dazed when, a couple of weeks later, I threw the slip away, still not sure how it ended up in my backpack.